Champagne Louis Roederer - Collection 244 Brut

 based on 3 reviews

-A refined and classy Haute Couture Brut with a fine and persistent effervescence.
-On the palate, it offers beautiful complexity and releases an impressive intensity of lemon and Granny Smith apple flavors, enriched with a hint of saltiness, a touch of butter, and subtle toasted notes.
-A perfect balance between power, richness and mineral freshness, with a delicate, creamy texture and a long, flavorful finish enveloped in a hint of smoke.
-It was a wonderful accompaniment to the delicacy of grilled Breton lobster and the generosity of a champagne sabayon for New Year's Eve.
+A refined and elegant Haute Couture Brut with a fine, persistent effervescence.
+On the palate, it offers beautiful complexity and reveals an impressive intensity of lemon and Granny Smith apple flavors, enriched with a hint of saltiness, a touch of butteriness, and subtle toasted notes.
+A perfect balance of power, richness, and mineral freshness, with a delicate, creamy texture and a long, savory finish enveloped in a smoky note.
+It was a wonderful pairing with the delicate meat of grilled Breton lobsters and the richness of a champagne sabayon for New Year’s Eve.
 Rating = 4.5.

 See all reviews from this customer